code-red-solutions/NPS-CodeTest/docs/_sections/1-home-3-get-started.md

 Once you know where to place the widget, you can just add the JavaScript to your source and publish the changes.

 > Don't worry if the JavaScript code below looks a little daunting...
-We'll explain it this is in a later section...
+We'll explain it in a later section...

 It's best to place the widget code towards the end of your HTML.
 Find the closing `</body>` tag and add the follow just before it: